premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- Sequence, Table and Synonym are the database objects which are physically store in database schema.
+- Sequence, Table and Synonym are the database objects which are physically stored in database schema.

 </blockquote>